ai-4-ia/Product_web_server/product.ai4ia.service/product.ai4ia.backend/README.md

 # IMPORTANT
-YOU need file folder core to run this project, pls ask Lam for this file, nguyenvuduclam@gmail.com
+YOU need folder core to run this project, pls ask Lam for this file, nguyenvuduclam@gmail.com

 # How to run this project
 ## 1. Install python